sictweb/bti425-2020/notes/angular-forms-intro.md

 Enable forms for the entire app by adding an import in the app module.
 It's a one-time task per app.
 Doing this enables Angular to do its magic whenever a form is declared and used.

-Always plan on using a model - often known or referred to as a *view model* - when using a form.
+Always plan on using a data model - often known or referred to as a *view model* - when using a form.

-If you're thinking that we don't really need a view model when displaying a form for the first time, we would suggest that is wrong.
-In almost all situations, we want to *push some data* to the form, to make it a better user interaction experience.
-For example, items in a select list, or default or initial/starter values for some of the form elements.
+> If you're thinking that we don't really need a view model when displaying a form for the first time, we would suggest that is wrong.
+> In almost all situations, we want to *push some data* to the form, to make it a better user interaction experience.
+> For example, items in a select list, or default or initial/starter values for some of the form elements.

 Write a function that will handle form submit.
 It can do anything you want it to do.

-When writing a form, *always* declare a template variable on the opening `<form>` tag.

 Two-way data-binding is a huge feature.
 Use it when appropriate.
 Remember it is still appropriate to use one-way read-only data binding to pull in values (curly braces).
 And, it is still appropriate to define event handlers on form elements (parentheses) if you need special behaviours.